 Where should I send my forms?

 All completed paperwork should be sent to the transfer credit office.
-Forms may be dropped off in person to reception in room 7 McMahon Hall, sent by mail or email.
+Forms may be dropped off in person at McMahon Hall 102, sent by mail, or email.

 Can I take an off-campus course over winter break?

 It is rare for a student to enroll in an off-campus winter session course because the Academic Transfer of Credit policy does not permit off-campus courses to overlap with any part of a semester.
 In other words, a Catholic University student may not transfer any courses taken at other institutions while he or she is also enrolled in classes, whether the class has actually started or not.

 In general, courses that are offered at other institutions during Catholic University's winter break overlap with either the end of the fall semester or the beginning of the spring semester, which makes them ineligible for transfer credit.
 Overlap with any part of a semester means that the course is not eligible transfer credit.